Evaluation Results

 - Axis types:

-: A two-dimensional array of weights used for
+constraint_weights: A two-dimensional array of weights used for each

 - Shape \((n_c, n_r)\), where: